runtimeverification/javamop/README.md

 With this mode, you can generate an instrumentation (.aj) file and a java library (.java) file to be weaved into the target program.
-The instrumentation file includes the pointcuts and advice which will be used by the AspectJ compiler (ajc) to instrument the code.
-The advice in the instrumentation file will call the functions provided in the java library.
+The instrumentation file includes the pointcuts and advice which will be used by ajc to instrument the code.
+The advice in the instrumentation file will call the functions provided in the Java library.
 For simplicity, JavaMOP appends the java library file to the instrumentation file and generates a single .aj file in the end.
-Once JavaMOP is correctly installed (see the INSTALL.md file in this directory), this can be achieved by running the following
+Once JavaMOP is correctly installed, this can be achieved by running the following command:
-command:

 ```javamop [-v] [-d <target directory>] [-merge] <properties>```